About Michael J. Furniss

 - Provided lead science advising to a natural resource partnership in southern Ecuador to assess climate change vulnerability of the southern provinces, for water supply, biodiversity, botanical vulnerability, and forest carbon sequestration.

-- Develop curriculum and delivered a 1-week short-course in “Ecological Monitoring” for the Forest Research Institute in Dehradun, India.
+- Developed a curriculum and delivered a 1-week short-course in “Ecological Monitoring” for the Forest Research Institute in Dehradun, India.

-- Develop curriculum and delivered a one-week short course in vulnerability assessment for Parks and Protected Area staffs in Colombia.
+- Developed a curriculum and delivered a one-week short course in vulnerability assessment for Parks and Protected Area staffs in Colombia.

-- Deliver a one-week short course in climate vulnerability assessment for the students from 4 countries (Peru, Ecuador, Columbia, Brazil) of the Initiative for the Conservation of the Andean Amazon, in Peru.
+- Delivered a one-week short course in climate vulnerability assessment for the students from 4 countries (Peru, Ecuador, Columbia, Brazil) of the Initiative for the Conservation of the Andean Amazon, in Peru.

-- Develop and deliver a short-course in watershed-friendly roads for policymakers and managers in the Central Highlands of Vietnam.
+- Developed and delivered a short-course in watershed-friendly roads for policymakers and managers in the Central Highlands of Vietnam.

 - Assisted in the development of a pilot “payment for ecosystem services program” for water resources and forest conservation in Vietnam.Viet Nam.

 - Developed education and training systems for cultivating communities of practice in Viet Nam to achieve effective implementation of a nationwide “payment for ecosystem services” program.
 Co-authored a manual for the cultivation of Communities of Practice:

 - Developed a website that documents a “Breakthrough Convening on Climate Change and Urban Forestry for the City of Eugene and the Cascadia Network. (see links on this page)

 - Conducted environmental assessment of beach stability for a private client in the Caribbean.

-- Consulting with Sonoma Open Space NGO regarding land trust deed conditions for large forested holdings
+- Consulted with Sonoma Open Space NGO regarding land trust deed conditions for large forested holdings

-- Development of GIS mapping systems for Smith River Alliance
+- Developing GIS mapping systems for Smith River Alliance

 - Micro-publishing support for 6 authors in the past year